openebs-archive/openebs-docs/docs/operations.md

 ## Expanding the pool to more nodes

-When a new node is added, you may want to expand the cStor pool config to extend to that node so that a new pool instance is created on the new node.
-Typical procedure would be to add new disk CRs to `diskList` and `kubectl` apply the `<castor-pool-config.yaml>`.
-See [roadmap](/docs/next/cstor.html#cstor-roadmap) for more details.
+cStorPools can be horizontally scaled when needed typically when a new Kubernetes node is added or when the existing cStorPool instances become full with cStorVolumes.
+This feature is added in 0.8.1.
+The configuration changes are different based on how  the cStorPool was  initially created - either by  *specifying diskList* or by *without specifying diskList* in the pool configuration YAML or spc-config.yaml.

+The steps for expanding the pool to new nodes is given below.
+Select the appropriate approach that you have followed during the initial cStorPool creation.

+<h3><a class="anchor" aria-hidden="true" id="with-disklist"></a>With specifiying diskList</h3>

+If you are following this approach, you should have created cStor Pool initially using the steps provided [here](/docs/next/configurepools.html#manual-mode).
+For expanding pool onto a new OpenEBS node, you have to edit corresponding pool configuration(SPC) YAML with the required disks names under the `diskList` and update the `maxPools` count .

+**Step 1:** Edit the existing pool configuration spec that you originally used and apply it (OR) directly edit the in-use spec file  using `kubectl edit spc <SPC Name>`.

+**Step 2:** Add the new disks names from the new Nodes under the `diskList` .
+You can use `kubectl get disks` to obtains the disk CRs.

+**Step 3:** Update the `maxPools` count to the new value.
+If existing `maxPools` count is 3 and one new node is added, then `maxPools` will be 4.

+**Step 4:**  Apply or save the configuration file and a new cStorPool instance will be created on the expected node.

+**Step 5:** Verify the new pool creation by checking

+- If a new cStor Pool POD is created (`kubectl get pods -n openebs | grep <pool name>`)
+- If a new cStorPool CR is created (`kubectl get csp`)

+<h3><a class="anchor" aria-hidden="true" id="without-disklist"></a>Without specifiying diskList</h3>

+If you are following  this approach, you should have created cStor Pool initially using the steps provided [here](/docs/next/configurepools.html#auto-mode).
+For expanding pool on new OpenEBS node, you have to edit corresponding pool configuration(SPC) YAML with updating the `maxPools` count.

+**Step 1:** Edit the existing pool configuration spec that you originally used and apply it (OR) directly edit the in-use spec file  using `kubectl edit spc <SPC Name>`.

+**Step 2:** Update the `maxPools` count to the new value.
+If existing `maxPools` count is 3 and one new node is added, then `maxPools` will be 4.

+**Step 3:** Apply or save the configuration file and a new cStorPool instance will be created.

+**Step 4:** Verify the new pool creation by checking

+- If a new cStor Pool POD is created (`kubectl get pods -n openebs | grep <pool name>`)
+- If a new cStorPool CR is created (`kubectl get csp`)

 <br>

 <hr>

 <br>

 ## Expanding the size of a volume

 OpenEBS control plane does not support increasing the size of volume seamlessly.
 Increasing the size of a provisioned volume requires support from Kubernetes' kubelet as the existing connection has to be remounted to reflect the new volume size.
 This can also be tackled with the new CSI plugin where the responsibility of the mount, unmount and remount actions will be held with the vendor CSI plugin rather than the kubelet itself.

 OpenEBS team is working on both the CSI plugin as well as the feature to resize the provisioned volume when the PVC is patched for new volume size.
-See [roadmap](/docs/next/cstor.html#cstor-roadmap) for more details.
+See [Roadmap](/docs/next/cstor.html#cstor-roadmap) for more details.

 <br>